With restrictions, fans set to return to SKorean baseball - WHIZ News

 SEOUL, South Korea (AP) — South Korea’s professional baseball league says it will require fans to wear masks and to sit at least a seat apart as it prepares to bring back spectators in the coming weeks amid the coronavirus pandemic.

 The Korea Baseball Organization on Tuesday said fans will also not be allowed to eat food in the stands.
-Teams will also be initially allowed to sell only 30% of the seats for each game, a figure that could be expanded to as much as 50% depending on the progress in the country’s anti-virus efforts.
+Teams will be initially allowed to sell only 30% of the seats for each game, a figure that could be expanded to as much as 50% depending on the progress in the country’s anti-virus efforts, according to the league’s plans.

-Fans will also be screened for fevers and discouraged from shouting, singing and cheering during the game.
+Fans will also be screened for fevers and discouraged from excessive shouting, singing and cheering during the game to prevent contact or dispersion of droplets, the KBO said.
 And perhaps as a means of discouraging any boisterous behavior, beer will also be banned and fans will only be allowed to drink water or non-alcoholic beverages.

 They will be able to buy tickets only with credit cards so that health authorities could easily locate them when needed.
 South Korea has been actively tracing the contacts of virus carriers using credit-card information, cellphone location data and surveillance camera footage.